 - Students will complete the program.

-- Graduates will pass the ARRT Certification Exam on the first attempt.
+- Graduates will pass the ARRT Certification Exam on the first attempt within six months of graduation.

 - Graduates pursuing employment will be employed within twelve months after program completion.